toyokazu/fluent-plugin-mqtt-io/README.md

 ![Libelium sensor data collection](https://github.com/toyokazu/fluent-plugin-mqtt-io/blob/master/images/libelium_sensor_data_collection.png "Libelium sensor data")

-In this example, as described in the figure, fluent-plugin-mqtt-io, fluent-plugin-xml-parser and fluent-plugin-elasticsearch.
+As described in the figure, fluent-plugin-mqtt-io, fluent-plugin-xml-parser and fluent-plugin-elasticsearch are used in this example.
 The following is an example configuration.

 ```
 <source>